largebinarynumbers/bitonator.github.io/_posts/2018-02-05-exploring-a-new-world.markdown

 Borders are becoming less and less important and overall skill and value are gaining more importance everyday.

 As a person who worked hard on my skills and someone who's never stopped learning new things.
-I'm very keen on working on challenges that can really use my potiental to the fullest.
+I'm very keen on working on challenges that can really use my potiental to the fullest, regardless of where I am in the world.

 I really hope that I make it through to [Toptal](https://www.toptal.com), I'm preparing hard for it, fingers crossed, wish me luck!